FAQ: Maternal Serum Alpha-Fetoprotein (MSAFP) Test

 What Is an Integrated Screening?

-Results from your first trimester screening, which includes a nuchal translucency screening, combined with the results from the quadruple screen, which includes the MSAFP test, are looked at together by your healthcare provider to get a more complete picture of your little one’s health.
+Your healthcare provider reviews the results from your first-trimester screening, which includes a nuchal translucency screening, along with the results from the quadruple screen, featuring the MSAFP test.
+Together, these tests provide a clearer understanding of your baby's health.
 These combined tests are sometimes referred to as an integrated screening.

 By looking at the results of all these prenatal scans and tests together, your healthcare provider can try to determine whether your baby is at risk of being born with certain medical conditions.
 These may include a neural tube defect such as spina bifida or chromosomal abnormalities such as Down syndrome (trisomy 21) and trisomy 18.